-America’s History of Exploiting Immigrants Is Older Than the Country Itself
+America Cannot Bear to Bring Back Indentured Servitude

 By the eve of the Civil War, media exposés and government reports had publicized these abuses sufficiently to convince most Americans that the traffic was “only another form of the slave-trade,” which had been banned decades before.
 In 1862, Congress banned the carriage of “coolies” on American vessels.
 The act was one of many reforms intended to fundamentally restructure American society around a liberal notion of free labor.

 But while intended as a humanitarian act, the law helped solidify white Americans’ prejudice against Chinese migrants of all kinds, who came to be understood as “naturally” servile because they had supposedly “allowed” themselves to be trafficked—a prejudice later deployed to justify the Chinese Exclusion Act of 1882, and subsequently transferred to other Asian migrants.
 Meanwhile, the trafficking of contract laborers worldwide continued well into the 20th century.
 The unfree conditions it produced has no shortage of modern analogues—as historians have often noted.
-In 2016, for instance, the U.N. warned Qatar to end “migrant worker slavery,” a system in which sponsoring employers wield nearly absolute power.
+In 2016, for instance, the UN warned Qatar to end “migrant worker slavery,” a system in which sponsoring employers wield nearly absolute power.

 Common to all of these stories is the subordination of a minority group—usually made up of foreigners and other marginalized people—for the economic and social benefit of the majority, using the tools of political disenfranchisement and the impairment of legal rights.
 This is what makes the immigration proposal put forward by Posner and Weyl last month so alarming.
 Their plan aims to cut through the current immigration-policy impasse by giving working-class Americans—presumably, the white ones concerned about “illegal aliens”—a contracted property right in the labor of immigrants.
 It would “achieve the goals of both sides of the immigration debate,” they write, by allowing immigrants into the country to the economic benefit of those already here.